-Generally, the drugs available through mail order are maintenance drugs that you take on a regular basis for a chronic or long-term medical condition.
+The drugs available through mail order are maintenance drugs that you take on a regular basis for a chronic or long-term medical condition.
+A mail order pharmacy may be used for up to a 90 day supply of a prescription drug.